-The Employer agrees that non-employee staff representatives, elected or appointed Union officials, and off-duty Chapter Officers and Chief Stewards of the Union shall be permitted necessary access to the premises of the Employer during normal working hours upon advance or concurrent notice to the appropriate Employer Representative.
+The Employer agrees that non-employee staff representatives, and elected or appointed Union officials, and off-duty Chapter Officers and Chief Stewards of the Union shall be permitted necessary access to the premises of the Employer during normal working hours upon advance or concurrent notice to the appropriate Employer Representative.
 Access shall be for purposes such as, but not limited to, participating in Labor-Management meetings, attending grievance conferences scheduled by the Employer, touring the facility or required administration of this Agreement.
-Meetings for interviewing grievants or for other reasons related to the administration of this Agreement will normally be held in non-security, nonwork areas.
-Access during other than normal business office hours shall only be upon advance notice and approval.
+Meetings for interviewing grievants or for other reasons related to the administration of this Agreement will normally be held in non-security, non-work areas.
+Access during other than normal business office hours shall only be upon advance notice and approval but such approval shall not be unreasonably denied.